Fort DeRussy Military Reservation: History

 The property was once owned by Chinese millionaire merchant Chun Afong, who built a villa on the three acres of landscaped grounds.
 Chun used this property to host parties and receive royal guests, dignitaries, diplomats, military officers and others.
 He sold the property in 1904 to the United States Army Corps of Engineers for $28,000; the Army constructed Batteries Randolph and Dudley (no longer extant).
 High Chiefess Elizabeth Kekaʻaniau Pratt and her husband Franklin Seaver Pratt may have also owned property on the site called Bath Villa.

 Fort DeRussy in Honolulu is one of five Forts DeRussy in the United States.
-There is one in Louisiana, one in Kentucky, and one in Washington, D.C.: these four were all built during the American Civil War.
+There is Fort DeRussy (Louisiana) in Louisiana, one in Kentucky, and Fort DeRussy (Washington, D.C.) in Washington, D.C.: these four were all built during the American Civil War.
 This one was named for General René Edward De Russy (1789–1865), who supervised military fort construction and was also Superintendent of West Point during his career.
 Coming as children with their family to the United States as refugees from Saint-Domingue (now Haiti), both René and his younger brother Louis grew up in Virginia and graduated from the United States Military Academy at West Point.
 At advanced ages, both served during the American Civil War: René on the Union side and Louis in the Confederate Army, the oldest West Point graduate to serve in it.

 Located on Waikiki Beach, near Oahu's historic Royal Hawaiian Hotel and the Moana Hotel, the former Shore Battery Randolph was used as a site for servicemen on Rest and Recuperation (R&R) during the Vietnam War.
 Fort DeRussy was one of a number of shore batteries on the island of Oahu originally designed to provide coastal defense.
 Due to the increased effectiveness of air attacks, most of the guns on these sites were retired during the early 1950s.
 The 14-inch guns of Shore Battery Randolph were fired once in a practice shortly after the Attack on Pearl Harbor.
 This resulted in shattering many of the windows in the Royal Hawaiian and Moana hotels, and the guns were not fired again.